 What is FIRE?
 Why should I care?

 A term floating a lot recently is FIRE.
-What does that mean?
+What does fire stand for in finance?
 How does it affect me?

 FIRE = Financial Independence Retire Early

 This trend is catching on fast especially with the millennial generation.

 Simple, millennials want more out of life and not to be tied down to a job their whole lives.
 They want experiences.
 They want to travel and see the world.

 Bottom line, they want more in life.
 Period.